-- the Berlin fire department (Berliner Feuerwehr)
+- die the Berlin fire department (Berliner Feuerwehr) (in German)

-- Arbeiter-Samariter-Bund Landesverband Berlin e.V.
+- der Arbeiter-Samariter-Bund Landesverband Berlin e.V. (in German)

-- ASB Rettungsdienst Berlin gGmbH
+- die ASB Rettungsdienst Berlin gGmbH (in German)

-- DRK Rettungsdienst Berlin gGmbH
+- die DRK Rettungsdienst Berlin gGmbH (in German)

-- Johanniter-Unfall-Hilfe e.V., Berlin regional association
+- die Johanniter-Unfall-Hilfe e.V., Regionalverband Berlin (in German)

-- Malteser Hilfsdienst e.V. in the state of Berlin
+- der Malteser Hilfsdienst e.V. im Land Berlin (in German)

-- Malteser Hilfsdienst gGmbH in the state of Berlin
+- die Malteser Hilfsdienst gGmbH im Land Berlin (in German)

 - Arbeiter-Samariter-Bund, Landesverband Berlin e.
-V.
+V. (in German)

-- Landesverband Berlin e.
-V.
+- Deutsche Lebens-Rettungs-Gesellschaft, Landesverband Berlin e.
+V. (in German)

 - Deutsches Rotes Kreuz, Landesverband Berliner Rotes Kreuz e.
-V.
+V. (in German)

 University medical faculty in Berlin